Cassini-UVIS/users_guide/02_pds_data_structure.md

 David Judd
 ```

-During the Cassini spacecraft’s tour of the solar system, the Ultraviolet Imaging
-Spectrograph has observed Venus, Earth, the Jovian and Saturn systems.
+During the Cassini spacecraft’s tour of the solar system, the Ultraviolet Imaging Spectrograph (UVIS) has observed Venus, Earth, the Jovian and Saturn systems.
 The UVIS science team has delivered data to the Planetary Data System for storage in an historical archive.
 PDS clients are able to search, retrieve and analyze this data.
 This chapter supports those users by providing a description of UVIS data and its organization within the PDS.
 In PDS, an “observation” is the fundamental organizational unit of UVIS data.
-It is a set
-of integers representing detector counts obtained while the instrument had a particular
-configuration and was obtained for a particular purpose.
-A document entitled UVISREF.CAT is
+It is a set of integers representing detector counts obtained while the instrument had a particular configuration and was obtained for a particular purpose.
-located in all UVIS data volumes at the PDS and describes the instrument in detail.
-In summary,
+A document entitled `UVISREF.CAT` is located in all UVIS data volumes at the PDS and describes the instrument in detail.

-it describes the four subsystems of the UVIS instrument: the Far Ultraviolet channel (FUV), the
+In summary, it describes the four subsystems of the UVIS instrument:
+* the Far Ultraviolet channel (FUV),
-Extreme Ultraviolet channel (EUV), the High Speed Photometer (HSP) and the
+* the Extreme Ultraviolet channel (EUV),
+* the High Speed Photometer (HSP) and
-Hydrogen/Deuterium Absorption Cell (HDAC) and how they acquire data.
+* the Hydrogen/Deuterium Absorption Cell (HDAC)
+and how they acquire data.

 The four subsystems produce two PDS data types: 1) cubes; and 2) time series.
-The EUV
-and FUV channels use detectors with a 1024x64 array of pixels, which integrate over time to
+The EUV and FUV channels use detectors with a 1024x64 array of pixels, which integrate over time to generate a three dimensional matrix.
-generate a three dimensional matrix.
-The axes of this matrix, using PDS terminology, are line,
+The axes of this matrix, using PDS terminology, are line, band, and sample.
-band, and sample.
-The line dimension is the detector’s 64 pixel spatial dimension, the band is
-the 1024 pixel spectral dimension, and the sample dimension corresponds to time where each
-integration of the detector is arrayed in this dimension.
-A three dimensional matrix with these
+The line dimension is the detector’s 64 pixel spatial dimension, the band is the 1024 pixel spectral dimension, and the sample dimension corresponds to time where each integration of the detector is arrayed in this dimension.
-axes is referred to as a PDS cube.
-The HSP and HDAC are photometers which produce a time
+A three dimensional matrix with these axes is referred to as a PDS cube.
-ordered sequence of photon counts, corresponding to a PDS time series.
+The HSP and HDAC are photometers which produce a time ordered sequence of photon counts, corresponding to a PDS time series.
-Regardless of its PDS data structure, there are four UVIS data products: 1) spatial-
+Regardless of its PDS data structure, there are four UVIS data products:

+1. spatial-spectral image cubes,
+2. images,
+3. spectra,
-spectral image cubes; 2) images; 3) spectra; 4) brightness time series.
-In each sample, a cube
+4. brightness time series.

-contains both spatial and spectral information about a target, the image contains only spatial
+In each sample, a cube contains both spatial and spectral information about a target, the image contains only spatial information, and a spectrum contains only spectral information.
-information, and a spectrum contains only spectral information.
-The time series is a sequence of
+The time series is a sequence of samples (photon counts).
-samples (photon counts).
-An image is generated from a cube by summing the detector counts
-across the entire wavelength dimension; a spectrum is generated from a cube by summing across
+An image is generated from a cube by summing the detector counts across the entire wavelength dimension; a spectrum is generated from a cube by summing across the entire spatial dimension.
-the entire spatial dimension.
-The brightness time series is produced by the HSP or HDAC
+The brightness time series is produced by the HSP or HDAC channels.
-channels.
 These data products are illustrated in the following figures:

 ```
 Figure 2.1A: A spatial-spectral image cube